YesDrX/nimproto3/README.md

 - Prints the command used to generate code and the resulting Nim source.
 - Helps diagnose parsing and codegen issues without writing files.

+Enable `-d:traceGrpc` to print the network traffic for gRPC calls.
+This can be helpful for debugging and understanding the communication between the client and server.
+- Prints the gRPC method being called and the request/response messages.
+- Can be combined with `-d:showGeneratedProto3Code` for more detailed tracing.

 Example: